 All sale deeds are conveyance deeds but not all conveyance deeds are sale deeds.
 In essence, all deeds that are used to transfer property rights are conveyance deeds but sale deeds is just one among them.

 While transfer of interest forms the integral part in a sales deed, conveyance deed includes sale deed and every other deed involved in transfer of property rights.
-Also know more about Home Loans at Finserv MARKETS.

-The absence of Conveyance deeds would mean that you don't have any proof that the property is disputed or not.
+The absence of conveyance deeds would mean that you don't have any proof that the property is disputed or not.
 Conveyance deed is a legal document, which can act as proof during a property dispute in court.
 Besides, without the deed you won’t be recognised as the rightful owner of the property.

 Another downside of not having a Conveyance deed is that your property won’t be registered in the government records.
 So there is a good chance that you may have to seek approval from the earlier owner of the property if you decide you want to renovate your property because according to law, he will remain as the original owner of the property.

-Deemed conveyance comes into picture when the builder or land owner refuses to hand over the conveyance certificate.
+Deemed conveyance comes into play when the builder or land owner refuses to hand over the conveyance certificate.
 In such a situation, the housing society members have to present their case to the designated authority.
 The concerned authority would pass the order of conveyance as a remedial measure.

 The deed is used when a buyer expresses the desire to buy a property.
-If the seller is in agreement then both the parties then an agreement has to be signed which is called conveyance deed.
+If the seller is in agreement with both the parties then an agreement has to be signed which is called conveyance deed.
 The deed is prepared based on the mutual terms and conditions of the buyer and the seller.

-The most important document that a buyer and seller should be in possession of is a Conveyance deed, since this document works as a land ownership proof.
+Yes, you need a couple of witnesses to sign the deed.
+The most important document that a buyer and seller should be in possession of is a conveyance deed, since this document works as a land ownership proof.
 It is used to transfer property from one person to another as a gift, an exchange, a lease, a mortgage, etc.